 Disadvantages of De-icing With Rock Salts

 Rock salt is a mineral formed from sodium chloride.
 It can pose hazards to people, pets and property due to its corrosive nature.
 The more rock salt that is used for winter de-icing, the more dangerous it can become.
-There are safer alternatives available for getting rid of frost, ice and snow, such as EcoGrit’s range of salt-free de-icers which work down to temperatures of minus 20 degrees C. Here are some more disadvantages of de-icing with rock salts in frozen wintery surfaces.
+There are safer alternatives available for getting rid of frost, ice and snow, such as EcoGrit’s range of salt-free de-icers which work down to temperatures of minus 20 degrees C. Here are some more disadvantages of de-icing with rock salts on frozen wintry surfaces.

 1. Risk of Injury or Harm to Humans

-One of the major disadvantages of de-icing with rock salts is risk of injury and harm to humans.
+One of the major disadvantages of de-icing with rock salts is the risk of injury and harm to humans.
 Rock salt can damage internal organs if too much is accidentally ingested.
 Problems could include damage to the kidneys, respiratory system and digestive system.
 It can also cause redness and rashes on the skin, drooling, vomiting and stomach aches.
 If rock salt has entered the water supply, this can also lead to medical issues around excess consumption of salt.
 Consult a medical professional if you are worried about any aspect of rock salt and your health.
-Keep rock salt out of the way of children especially – watch out for treated areas and avoid them when going out to play in the snow.
+Keep rock salt out of the way of children, especially – watch out for treated areas and avoid them when going out to play in the snow.

 2. Risk of Injury or Harm to Pets

 As well as risks to human health, rock salt can cause problems for animals.
 Pets that walk on treated areas can find salt particles trapped in their paws, which can lead to irritation, pain and rashes on the skin.
 Look out for cats or dogs attempting to drink out of salt-treated puddles as this can lead to vomiting, digestive issues and salt poisoning if they ingest too much.